 Describe the limiting factors, and limiting life stages (by fish species) that your project expects to address.

-Limiting Life Stage to be addressed by Final Project Designs:
+Limiting Life Stage to be addressed by Preliminary Project Designs:

 Eggs (Chinook, Steelhead, Coho, Sockeye, Cutthroat and Kokanee)

 Increased egg to fry survival: The Washington Department of Fish and Wildlife maps show Bear Creek Reach 6 as Fall Chinook breeding area, according to their Priority Habitat and Species online mapping database and SalmonScape.
 The future restoration based on this project’s design outcomes will increase egg to fry survival by reducing fine sediment input.
 Planting and re-grading the streambanks will result in a reduction in fine sediment input.
 The reduction in fine sediment input will result in cleaner spawning gravel and allow for more oxygenated water to circulate around fish eggs as they incubate in the gravel.